 Yes.
 Remember, this survey is establishing how well the school is meeting expectations.
 Just because you don’t offer something doesn’t mean your stakeholders don’t have expectations in that area (nor does it imply that you should start offering it).

 You may choose to include them in both the faculty and parent survey.
-They would receive two separate email invitations.
+They will receive two separate email invitations.
 Let them know to expect two surveys and answer each from the appropriate perspective.

 We found that the trustee group was often too small to be statistically significant, and schools often placed too much weight on responses from such a small group.
 We also found that alumni were often too far removed, by geography or years, to appropriately comment on the current status of the school.
 Alumni reflections on their experiences can cloud the present day picture of the school.
 Trustees and alumni who are parents of current students can be included in the parent survey group.